jared-v-hoyt/ExampleFinalProject/README.md

 as the API depends on the database, and the frontend depends on the API.

-The database and API sections have two different explanation each; the first for users who want to exclusively work in a Windows-only environment and the second for Mac and Linux users or for Windows users who do not want to exclusively work in a Windows-only environment.
+The database and API sections have two different explanations each; the first for users who want to exclusively work in a Windows-only environment and the second for Mac and Linux users or for Windows users who do not want to exclusively work in a Windows-only environment.
 It is separated this way because many of the tools that we will be using (SQL Server, C#, .NET, etc.) are Microsoft products and work *very* well on the Windows OS.

 If you are unsure of which path to pick, the following graph depicts a 2023 survey of the percentage of people that work (not exclusively) in various IDEs: